dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

 ### Part 1: Implementing the HC-SR04 sonar driver.

-First, find the data sheet.
+First, find the datasheet.
 Google search for 'HC-SR04 datasheet' or some variation of that.
 You're looking for the manufacturer's doc for what to do to use the sensor.
 When you find it, you'll notice it's fairly confusing.
 This is the norm.